Policy and procedure development and improvement cycle procedure

 - publishing timeframes, including whether the policy or procedure will first be published as an upcoming document before becoming effective at a later date, or if an exemption is needed because there is a critical need to publish the content as effective immediately.

-- Note that publishing as upcoming is the approved process for policies and procedures impacting state schools or school staff, unless an exemption is provided by the relevant content owner and the DDG State Schools Division.
+- Note that publishing as upcoming is the approved process for policies and procedures impacting state schools or school staff, unless an exemption is provided by the relevant content owner and the DDG Schools and Student Support Division.